idelfrides/IJDevLibs/README.md

 ### 8 | [WARNING ] If you get some Error from the lib, it should be because of PATH SYSTEM.
 I recomend you run a folling module:

      python IJGeneralUsagePackage/prepare_environment.py

+### 9 | UPDATE this package in your workspace whenever you need.
+Remove the lib, then make clone like STEP #1.

+     rm -R IJGeneralUsagePackage/

+### 10 | Execute STEP 1